The Great Bruce Lee

 Erected along the city’s Avenue of Stars, the bronze statue is 2.5 meters high and was created by the artist Cao Chong-en.
 If you are familiar with Lee’s movies, then you will recognize this classic pose from 1972’s “Fist of Fury”.
 It is probably the most iconic image of the martial artist and had previously appeared on the poster which adorned many a bedroom.
 This bronze masterpiece captures the muscular poise of Hong Kong’s most famous son meticulously.
 The statue often has flowers placed at its feet – a kind of votive offering to Lee and his legacy.

 The statue was unveiled back in 2005 by Lee’s brother, Robert Lee, on 27 November 2005.
 The day was a special one – Bruce would have been 65 on that very day.
 This is one of the many reasons why this is my favorite sculpture/statue of a sportsperson.
 As well as the sheer electricity of the statue – it looks like Lee is about to come back to life at any moment – I love its positioning against the grandeur of Hong Kong’s harbor.

-I though it would be great to put a collection of sports statues together in a post for World in Sport but need your help!
-What is your favorite monument to sports man or woman in the world?
+I thought it would be great to put a collection of sports statues together in a post for World in Sport but need your help!
+What is your favorite monument to sportsman or woman in the world?
 Let me know in the comments section below and I will put them all together in a post for the rest of the world to admire too!
 Thanks, readers – much appreciated!